intel-analytics/BigDL-2.x/apps/fraud-detection/README.md

 4. Run the `$ANALYTICS_ZOO_HOME/apps/fraud-detection/run.sh` to start the jupyter notebook.
-Change parameter settings as you need, ie `MASTER = local[physcial_core_number]`. recommended driver memory and executor memory is 10g.
+Change parameter settings as you need, ie `MASTER = local[physcial_core_number]`.
+Recommended driver memory and executor memory is 10g.